Roseinfire/HtmlS/README.md

 `HTML` is technology used everywhere on the web. <br>
 However, it was written more than thirty years ago. <br>
 In spite of updates, html is too old to be comfortable. <br>
-HtmlScript is the decoration language above Html. <br>
+HtmlScript is the markup language above Html. <br>
 Written to be `more` `flexible` and more `comfortable`

 ## Needed knowledge